-In a survey conducted by Belair Insurance, 93 per cent of Canadian drivers admitted to practicing at least one bad driving habit.
+survey conducted by Belair Insurance, 93 percent of Canadian drivers admitted practicing at least one bad driving habit.
 While this number may be scary, it’s important to remember that driving is a never-ending learning process, and people are constantly acquiring and practicing new driving skills.
-By learning what makes someone a “good driver”, and applying said skills to our driving, hopefully we can help to decrease this number.
+By learning what makes someone a “good driver”, and applying said skills to our driving, hopefully, we can help to decrease this number.

 A “good driver” is someone who practices safe and tactical driving skills.
-Practicing safe driving habits is of the utmost important to not only you, but to everyone else on the road.
+Practicing safe driving habits is of the utmost importance to not only you but to everyone else on the road.

 Five habits that good drivers display, and that you should practice while you are behind the wheel